oracle-livelabs/weblogic/weblogic-to-oci/provision-wls/provision-wls.md

     ```
     Then

-    We'll need to open up the firewall port 7002 on our demo enviroment with:
+    We'll need to open up the firewall port 7002 on our demo enviroment VM with:

     ```bash
     <copy>